hypertidy/vapour/cran-comments.md

-## vapour 0.7.5
+## vapour 0.8.0

-Fix for CRAN errors, with unsanitized type input (integer input for extent in warper, found on clang-UBSAN tests and reported by CRAN 2021-07-04 and 2021-07-18).
+Fix for CRAN errors, with unsanitized type input (int type for double in warper nodata) found on  clang-UBSAN tests and reported by CRAN on 2021-07-25.

-Thank you, especially for the extra explanation.
+Thank you!

 ## Test environments